 - The "sequel" that is the Battle of Craster's Keep.
 The main highlight is when Jon, after having a Vision Quest where Ned Stark encourages him not to give up and to accept both the good and the bad of being alive (something the wights and White Walkers cannot do), shoots a White Walker with his revolver to stop him from killing Ygritte and then becomes the first man in millenia to kill a White Walker, thanks to his Valyrian Steel sword.
 In plain sight of the Night's Watch and Wildlings that were also in the fight.

-- A very drunk and very furious Cersei faces Sansa and calls her a whore, wondering aloud whether her and Arya had sex with Robb, Jon or Theon.
+- In Chapter LXI: Songbird, A very drunk and very furious Cersei faces Sansa and calls her a whore, wondering aloud whether her and Arya had sex with Robb, Jon or Theon.
 Sansa remains impassive through it all (which only angers Cersei more) and her only answer is a polite request for why the Queen is in her room (knowing that she could be killed on Cersei's or Joffrey's orders at any moment).

 - Theon is horrified when he finds out Cersei has stocked all the wildfire available under the Red Keep, ironically planning to do the same thing as Aerys the Mad.
 What does he do?
 Bring down the Red Keep to snuff the fire out!

 - If there's something to show how different things are, it is Ramsay saving Theon's life by grabbing him by the ankle, while his other hand is grabbing a rope, and this as he is in obvious pain from being injured by a spark of wildfire.

 - The Battle of Crossroads, full stop.
 It is the last large-scale battle of the War of the Five Kings, and it shows.